How to Exercise Your Dog in the Winter | Pet Palace

 During the winter, we recommend that you keep your dog safe outdoors by:

 • Bundling up – Not all dogs will tolerate a sweater and booties, but if your dog will, this is a great way to keep him toasty warm while braving the elements.
+Since they have a built-in fur coat, we may think our pets are well-suited for the cold weather.
+But sensitive areas like the pads of their feet, ears, and the tips of their tail are as susceptible to frostbite as our own skin.
+Be watchful for the signs of frostbite, such as blisters and hard, waxy skin.

 • Protecting paws – Got a stubborn, bootie-rejecting canine on your hands?
 After taking them outdoors, don’t forget to clean your pup’s paws off with warm water once you’re back inside to remove salt or ice-melting chemicals.

 • Monitoring behavior – Different dogs can tolerate different temperatures.
 Generally speaking, the dogs that struggle the most outdoors are usually very young or very old, have short or thin coats, and are smaller breed dogs.
+Watch out for winter hazards as well.
+It is imperative that you keep any antifreeze solutions or other potentially poisonous substances well out of reach during the winter.
+And while we call it “salt,” road salt is actually a blend of chemicals that can prove toxic to our pets.

 The best way to tell if your dog can handle the cold is to keep a close eye on them outside.
 If they begin to whine, shiver, slow down, seek out warmth, or hold up one paw at a time, call it quits and head indoors.